Blohm & Voss BV 222 Wiking: Operational history

 V3 (initially DM+SD) first flew in November 1941 and was transferred to LTS 222 in December 1941.
 After V1's sinking, V3 returned to Hamburg where it was armed.
 It was destroyed along with V5 on 20 June 1943 at Biscarrosse by RAF de Havilland Mosquitos of No. 264 Squadron.

 V4, which had an enlarged horizontal tail, was also assigned to LTS 222 for Africa flights.
 V6 was shot down on 21 August 1942 on the Taranto (Italy) to Tripoli (Libya) route by a Bristol Beaufighter and V8 was lost on the same route on 10 December 1942.

 By late 1942, German officials had a growing interest in using the BV 222 as a long range maritime patrol aircraft rather than as a transport.
 Accordingly, refits commonly saw the addition of the FuG 200 Hohentwiel search radar, rear warning systems, and armament changes.
 Somewhat related to these changes was V7 (TB+QL), which made its first flight on 1 April 1943.
-In addition to the those changes, V7 was fitted with six 746 kW Jumo 207C inline two-stroke diesel engines.
+In addition to those changes, V7 was fitted with six 746 kW Jumo 207C inline two-stroke diesel engines.
 With a takeoff weight of 50000 kg and a range of 6100 km. it was intended as the prototype BV 222C.

 One BV 222, V4, is reported to have shot down a US Navy Consolidated PB4Y-1 Liberator of VB-105 (BU#63917) on 22 October 1943.
 This incident has often been mistakenly construed as a BV 222 shooting down an Avro Lancaster.

 A BV 222, believed to have been C-10, was reportedly shot down southwest of Biscarrosse on the night of 8 February 1944 by an RAF Mosquito of No. 157 Squadron.

-During 1944, V2 participated in Operation Schatzgräber ("Treasure Seeker"), the code name of a German weather station at Alexandra Land in the Arctic, whose sick crew needed to be evacuated.
-The BV 222 dropped a spare wheel for a Fw 200 which had sustained damage during landing near the station.
+In July 1944, V2 participated in Operation Schatzgräber ("Treasure Seeker"), the code name of a German weather station at Alexandra Land, a Soviet Arctic island.
+The station's crew were evacuated due to illness and the BV 222 also transported a spare wheel for a Fw 200 that had sustained damage during a landing near the station.

 Following the Invasion of Normandy in June 1944, the remaining BV 222s were transferred to KG 200.
 Of these, C-09 was probably the BV 222 reported to have been strafed and destroyed by RCAF Hawker Typhoons of No. 439 Squadron on 24 April 1945 at Seedorf.
 V7 and V4 were scuttled by their crews at the end of the conflict.